Xenon257R/blue-archive-rainmeter/README.md

 To reduce network consumption, every skin that connects to the internet to download information will only do it once in bulk during Rainmeter's startup and when at least an hour as elapsed since the last check.
 As such, displayed information such as a *YouTube* channel's latest upload should not be treated as live feed.
 - The one exception to this rule is the **Primary Banner**, which updates on its own once every hour (minute if the variant is the **User Level**).

+This suite does **NOT** intend to serve as a full replacement of various services such as the [Steam News Hub](https://store.steampowered.com/news/) as it does not aim to replicate their full feature list - it is just miniature widget for tracking updates.
+Treat skins like YouTubeBubble as a fancy, themed bookmark and nothing more.

 ## Credits

 - [Weather.com V3 JSON](https://forum.rainmeter.net/viewtopic.php?f=118&t=34628#p171501) - JSMorley